-Having a manual transmission vehicle can be a lot of fun and provides you with more control over the ride.
-However, there are also some challenges you face that automatic car owners don’t.
+Having a manual transmission vehicle can be a lot of fun, and it provides you with more control over the ride.
+However, there are also some challenges you will face that automatic car owners don’t have.
 One of these obstacles is learning how to bleed a hydraulic clutch.

-The thought of bleeding a clutch might seem overwhelming to you, but it’s not as challenging as it sounds.
-If you want to avoid costly bills from the local shop, you can follow our steps to bleed a hydraulic clutch at home.
+The thought of bleeding a clutch might overwhelming to you, but it’s not as challenging as it sounds.
+If you want to avoid costly bills from the local shop, you can follow the steps I’ve written down below to bleed a hydraulic clutch at home.

 Why is it Necessary to Bleed a Hydraulic Clutch?